Do Iron Supplements Affect Your Period?

 Can taking iron supplements delay your period?

-Iron supplements do not typically delay periods.
-While iron supplements can help in restoring iron levels in the body, there's no direct scientific evidence to suggest that they delay menstrual periods.
+Iron supplements do not typically delay periods, according to most experts.
 However, it's important to consider that the menstrual cycle can be influenced by a variety of factors, including stress, life changes, hormonal imbalances, certain medical conditions, and changes in diet or medication.

 Can iron supplements reduce menstrual flow?